Credit Agricole in talks over Greek bank sale

-Greece's biggest lender, National Bank, said in a bourse filing that it was in talks with the French bank over a "strategic alliance" regarding Emporiki.
+Greece's biggest lender, National Bank (NBGr.AT), said in a bourse filing that it was in talks with the French bank over a "strategic alliance" regarding Emporiki.
 A Credit Agricole spokeswoman declined to comment.

 Europe's No. 4 bank by assets has been scrambling to scale back its 4.6 billion euro ($5.84 billion) exposure to Emporiki after concern that a Greek exit from the euro zone would prompt massive writedowns and force a capital increase.